aleksplast/HashTable/README.md

 In this part we will reduce load factor.
 It is the most obvious way to optimize hash function.
 Maybe you were asking yourself: "Why didn't we do it in the first place?".
 Of course, we will increase our programm speed, but this comes at cost too.
 We will need more memory for this hashtable.
 Also, with low load factor we will find words almost instantly, thus there will be nothing left to optimize.
 This optimization is the last one in educational purposes.

-Let's change capacity of our hashtable to 8000, load factor will be around **XXX**.
+Let's change capacity of our hashtable to 8000, load factor will be around 2.

 <details>
 <summary> Callgrind layout for optimization 5 </summary>